Characters: Randy Cunningham: 9th Grade Ninja

 - Create Your Own Villain: Generally considered this, as he was created when Randy brought an Orb to Julian's birthday party and didn't keep enough of an eye on it, and then he escapes when Randy and Howard ditch Julian in an ice maze, when he's clearly terrified about something even if he didn't specify that it was someone following him via mirrors.
 Some have argued that Julian stealing the orb brought it on himself, though, and that Randy and Howard couldn't protect him from the second part forever anyway.

-- Evil Albino: Contrary to his original appearance in the Season 2 poster and his first episode, where he had green hair and eyes, in Snow-Klahoma! his design changes to white hair, white skin and blue eyes.
+- Evil Albino: Contrary to his original appearance in the Season 2 poster and his first episode(granted that might have just been lighting), where he had green hair and eyes, in Snow-Klahoma! his design changes to white hair, white skin and blue eyes.

 - Evil Counterpart: Has all Julian's negative traits taken to truly evil levels.